 Testing for Ketosis with Acetoacetate (and the Other Ketones)

-Although you can check for several signs of ketosis to see if you are producing ketones, the most accurate way to find out if you are in ketosis is by measuring your ketone levels.
+Although you can check for several signs of ketosis to see if you are producing ketones, the most accurate way to determine if you are in ketosis is by measuring your ketone levels.
 One of the simplest and cheapest ways to do this is by measuring acetoacetate excreted through the urine.

 Urine testing for ketosis can be done by peeing on a urine strip, which then changes color to indicate ketone levels.
 These are very affordable and can usually be purchased online or at your local pharmacy.